umutto/umutto.github.io-deprecated/_posts/2018-06-29-hill-climbing-irl.md

 For more information, you can check the [original blog post](https://fosterelli.co/executing-gradient-descent-on-the-earth) from Chris Foster.
 I'll not go into details here, just talk about the differences, since it is very well written there.

 Project uses NASA's [Shuttle Radar Topography Dataset](http://dwtkns.com/srtm/) to find out the elevation of a given coordinate.
 In the original blog post, the goal is to climb down to sea-level.
 This makes sense since it focuses on *gradient descent* and that is a minimizing solution.
-I've changed it to climb up a mountain, which in my mind translates better, and also since I was planning to work with other algorithms as well and found that it is more challenging to climb up in earth (reaching sea-level could be easy for an optimizer with large enough step size, since earth is full of sea... and full of global optima).
+I've changed it to climb up a mountain, which in my mind translates better, and also since I was planning to work with other algorithms as well and found that it is more challenging to climb up in earth (reaching sea-level could be easy for an optimizer with large enough step size, since earth is full of sea... and sea level is a global optima...).

 I've done that by not changing the algorithms but taking the inverse of the elevation values (it is easier since I only have to do it in one part of the code).
 This can be seen on *rastermap.py* module.